jesserichmanNYC/blog/content/post/pumba_docker_netem.md

       mydb
 ```

+## Contribution

+Special thanks to [Neil Gehani](https://medium.com/@GehaniNeil) for helping me with this post and to [Inbar Shani](https://github.com/inbarshani) for initial Pull Request with `netem` command.

 ## Next

-The Pumba project is available for you to try out.
-It's open source with the Apache License.
-We will gladly accept ideas, pull requests, issues, or any other contributions to the project.
+To see more examples on how to use Pumba with [netem] commands, please refer to the [Pumba GitHub Repository](https://github.com/gaia-adm/pumba).
+We have open sourced it.
+We gladly accept ideas, pull requests, issues, or any other contributions.

+Pumba can be downloaded as precompiled binary (Windows, Linux and MacOS) from the [GitHub project release page](https://github.com/gaia-adm/pumba/releases).
+It’s also available as a [Docker image](https://hub.docker.com/r/gaiaadm/pumba/).

 [Pumba GitHub Repository](https://github.com/gaia-adm/pumba)